Once triumphant Bosnian Serb commander Mladic reduced to frail genocide defendant

 SARAJEVO (Reuters) - In the 1990s he was the burly, brash general leading nationalist Bosnian Serbs towards a seemingly sweeping victory in Bosnia’s war.
-Two decades later, he was reduced to an ailing old man trying in vain to delay judgment for genocide in a U.N. court.
+Two decades later, he was reduced to an ailing old man awaiting judgment on genocide charges in a U.N. court.

-On Wednesday, the International Criminal Tribunal for the Former Yugoslavia (ICTY) convicted Ratko Mladic, 74, in one of the highest profile war crimes cases since the post-World War Two Nuremberg trials of Germany’s Nazi leadership.
+A United Nations tribunal (ICTY) in The Hague will issue its verdict for Ratko Mladic, 74, on Wednesday in one of the highest profile war crimes cases since the post-World War Two Nuremberg trials of Germany’s Nazi leadership.

 Radovan Karadzic, political leader of Bosnia’s Serbs in the 1992-95 war, and Serbian President Slobodan Milosevic, who armed and funded Bosnian Serb forces, were tried on the same charges.
 The ICTY convicted Karadzic in 2016 and jailed him for 40 years.
 Milosevic died in his cell in 2006 before his trial ended.

-Defiant until the close of his five-year trial, Mladic desperately tried to postpone the verdict.
+Defiant until the close of his five-year trial, Mladic, 74, desperately tried to postpone the verdict.
 His lawyers persistently accused the ICTY of denying him proper medical care.
 They asked for him to be treated in Serbia or Russia, but were rebuffed.

 Mladic said he wanted to be remembered as a defender of Serbs in a struggle for survival against Muslims dating back centuries, and made urgent by a Muslim-Croat vote for Bosnia’s independence from Serbian-led Yugoslavia in 1992.